Classical Adjectives I

 Important Contraction Rules

-The k in the き・しき-連体形 and the k in the く・しく-連用形 is sometimes dropped in Classical Japanese.
+The /k/ in the き・しき-連体形 as well as the/k/ in the く・しく-連用形 are often dropped.
 As for the contraction in the 連体形, this is how the modern form of 形容詞 developed.
 The contraction in the 連用形 is maintained in many dialects today.
-As for the 連用形 contraction, be cautious in pronunciation as 歴史仮名遣い applies.

 Exercises